Jack Suwinski Player Props: Pirates vs. Giants

-On Tuesday, Jack Suwinski (.667 slugging percentage in past 10 games, including four home runs) and the Pittsburgh Pirates face the San Francisco Giants, whose starting pitcher will be John Brebbia.
-First pitch is at 9:45 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski and his .611 slugging percentage over his past 10 games, take on starter Alex Wood and the San Francisco Giants at Oracle Park, Wednesday at 3:45 PM ET.

-He hit two homers in his last appearance (going 2-for-4) in his most recent appearance against the Giants.
+He had a one-hit showing in his most recent game (1-for-4) against the Giants.

 Jack Suwinski Game Info & Props vs. the Giants